datacult/snowflake-ai-agent/snowflake-mcp-server-setup/README.md

 ### Step 6: Set the user's default role

 Each user connecting via Claude should have their default role set to the role with MCP access.
+This applies when you are just creating a user for the sake of connecting to the MCP Server.
+If a user already exists with another role, grant the users role usage to the mcp server in step 5

 ```sql
 ALTER USER <username> SET DEFAULT_ROLE = '<role_name>';